 A new study from The New England Journal of Medicine found that dietary supplements, including vitamins, minerals, and herbs, send at least 23,000 Americans to the hospital each year, and hospitalize more than 2,000 annually.
 Authors examined data from 63 hospitals from 2003-2014 in drawing their conclusions that have health advocates renewing calls for stronger FDA oversight of supplement makers and supplement safety.
 Authors estimate the actual number of ER visits and hospitalizations is probably much higher since many people fail to tell ER physicians that they are regularly taking dietary supplements, and they fail to attribute their negative health symptoms to supplement use since supplements are supposed to be “healthy”.

-People take dietary supplements for a variety of reasons including weight loss, increased energy, for ED (erectile dysfunction) issues, and to enhance sports performance, just to name just a few.
-People mistakenly assume that since supplements are promoted as a health aide that they are harmless.
-Manufacturers use words like “natural”, “organic” or “no added ingredients” to evoke trust and imply that a product is safe when, in fact, there is no legal requirement that supplements be tested for their safety and effectiveness before being sold on the market.
+People take dietary supplements for a variety of reasons including weight loss, increased energy, ED (erectile dysfunction) issues, and to enhance sports performance, just to name just a few.
+People mistakenly assume that since supplements are promoted as a harmless health aid.
+Manufacturers use words like “natural”, “organic,” or “no added ingredients” to evoke trust and imply that a product is safe when there is no legal requirement that supplements be tested for their safety and effectiveness before being sold on the market.

 The Dietary Supplement Health and Education Act (DSHEA) of 1994 severely limited any FDA role in the industry so the FDA can only step in and do something once a problem already exists.
 FDA approval is not required since dietary supplements are deemed neither “food” nor a “drug”, so the best advice when it comes to dietary supplements is buyer beware.
 Many dietary supplements have no recorded data to back up health claims, nor any rigorous safety testing or studies to demonstrate the effectiveness of these products.

 And many people may not be getting the health benefits they bargained for because supplements may actually cause harm instead.
-Check out more on this subject in our March 2015 blog article: https://bubalolaw.wpengine.com/blog/2015/03/proceed-with-caution-before-you-swallow-all-the-hype-about-dietary-supplements/
+Check out more on this subject in our blog on dietary supplements.

 We also recommend keeping your pharmacist regularly up to date about any drugs, dietary supplements or other products to help you successfully avoid any drug interactions.